AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/sendgrid.md

 ### Email sending reputation

 An email sending reputation is a score assigned by an Internet Service Provider (ISP) to a company sending email messages.
-The higher the score, the more likely an ISP delivers messages to a recipient's inbox.
-If the score falls below a certain level, the ISP may route messages to recipients' spam folder or even reject messages completely.
+The higher the score, the more likely an ISP is to deliver messages to a recipient's inbox.
+If the score falls below a certain level, the ISP may route messages to recipients' spam folder, or even reject messages completely.
 The reputation score is determined by several factors such as a 30-day average of your IP addresses rank against other IP addresses and spam complaint rate.
 See [5 Ways to Check Your Sending Reputation](https://sendgrid.com/blog/5-ways-check-sending-reputation/).